Call for Proposals for Collaboration Labs (CoLabs)

 - Has the likelihood that the proposed activity will lead to successful external funding;

-- Includes a clear plan for building strong transdisciplinary collaborations, enabling new partnerships across schools and, where appropriate, with external stakeholders.
+- Includes a clear plan for building strong interdisciplinary collaborations, enabling new partnerships and, where appropriate, with external stakeholders.

 Successful CoLabs will be expected to: